Takata says it is subject of U.S. criminal probe on air bags

 All five deaths have been in Honda cars.
 The Japanese carmaker, Takata's biggest customer, widened its recall for the defective air bags by 170,000 more vehicles globally, taking the total to nearly 10 million.

-(Additional reporting by Paul Lienert in Detroit and Richard Cowan in Washington; Editing by Lisa Von Ahn, Cynthia Osterman and Grant McCool)
+(Additional reporting by Paul Lienert in Detroit and Richard Cowan in Washington)